totem-tech/documentation/crowdsale-docs/regulation.md

 Furthermore the value is derived from a basket of independent assets that are not actually held or used as collateral in this calculation.
 In other words there are no assets that are held which underwrite the value of Totem Transactions.
 The value is primarily calculated for accounting purposes in the application itself.

-Totem Transactions have been self-issued since April 2019 and although it has not been publicised, given the fact that a Crowdsale will occur there may be an expectation of a claim on the MainNet for non-paying Contributors.
+Totem Transactions have been self-issued since April 2019 and although it has not been publicised, given the fact that a Crowdfunding will occur there may be an expectation of a claim on the MainNet for non-paying Contributors.

 #### Test 7 Conclusion